cbusch-pivotal/cf-orgs-usage/README.md

 There is no need to build the go project prior to pushing to Cloud Foundry.
 The go_buildpack will build the go executable as a Linux executable with all needed dependencies, i.e. `GOOS=linux GOARCH=amd64 go build`

 ### Push
-Push the executable to PCF with the following command while logged into PCF as a system administrator capable of adding applications to the system org, auditor space.
+Push the executable to PCF with the following command while logged into PCF as a system administrator capable of adding applications to the system org, `usage-audit` space.

 `cf push`